pyblosxom/pyblosxom/docs/plugins/paginate.rst

 Plugin for paging long index pages.

-PyBlosxom uses the num_entries configuration variable to prevent more than ``num_entries`` being rendered by cutting the list down to ``num_entries`` entries.
+Pyblosxom uses the num_entries configuration variable to prevent more than ``num_entries`` being rendered by cutting the list down to ``num_entries`` entries.
 So if your ``num_entries`` is set to 20, you will only see the first 20 entries rendered.